|Back to Main Print This Page Email to a Friend|

 - Because of nerve damage, you could have problems digesting the food you eat.
 You could feel weakness or have trouble going to the bathroom.
 Nerve damage can also make it harder for men to have an erection.

 - High blood sugar and other problems can lead to kidney damage.
 The kidneys may not work as well as they used to.
-They may even stop working so that you need dialysis or a kidney transplant.
+They may even stop working, so that you would need dialysis or a kidney transplant.